Routes from Larche through

 Furthermore, if you stay in St. Etienne, then it is a short day of about 4 1/2 hours to the Gîte d'étape at Roya (day 3) , followed by a 6 1/2 hour day to the fine Gîte d'etape at Longon (day 4).
 This is easily manageable, but note that after Roya you will be walking on completely bare mountain ridges with no water, and without protection from the sun.
 Then you have a 4 hour walk to Saint Saveur-sur-Tinnée (day 5) and another 4 hour walk to Saint Dalmas-Valdeblore (day 6).

-The GR 52 branches off here to the north, with a 4 hour climb, mostly on bare ridges, to the Pas de Barn, and an almost equal descent of 3 hours to Boréon.
+The GR 52 branches off here to the north, with a 4 hour climb, mostly on bare ridges, to the Col du Barn, and an almost equal descent of 3 hours to Boréon.

-View towards, to the right, the Pas de Barn, climbing from Saint-Dalmas-Valdeblore on the GR52.
+View towards, on right, the Pas de Barn climbing from Saint-Dalmas-Valdeblore on the GR52.

 The more interesting alternative to the GR 5 and short-cut to the GR52: The "Balconies of the Mercantour":

-The Balconies of the Mercantour route is a relatively new high level route along the alpine crest between France and Italy.
-The entire route accessible to average hikers if snow is off the trail.
+The Balconies of the Mercantour route was originally concieved of to follow the alpine crest entirely in France, but in fact requires excursions into Italy.
+A link opened in late 2008 that makes the entire route accessible to average hikers if snow is off the trail.
 The first half of the route takes place in wild, pristine high-mountain country unique in an Alpine Crossing to the Mediterranean.
-The second half contains some beautiful vistas, but is more civilized.
+The second half visits beautiful vistas, but is more civilized.

 I give the Balconies of the Mercantour route, which I strongly prefer to the GR5, extensive treatment below, because I don't believe you will find this route described in detail anywhere else in English.
-The Balconies Route not only is starkly beautiful and scenically different from the rest of the Alpine Crossing, but it is a shorter by a day or even two days to the Mediterranean via the GR 52.
+The Balconies Route not only is starkly beautiful and scenically different from the rest of the Alpine Crossing, but it is a shorter by a day or even two to the Mediterranean.
 You should be able to judge from the pictures on this page whether the Balconies route is for you.

 Day 1, Part 2 on my favorite variation from Larche via the Refuge de Vens rather than via Bouziéyas — a high mountain, path-finding route, but not requiring special skills: